finos/common-domain-model/documentation/source/documentation.rst

 #.
 Business analysts need to translate the above into a set of technical requirements.
 #.
 Software engineers need to turn those technical requirements into code.

 Each step comes with the risk of misinterpretation and implementation error, and the process is duplicated across each adopting firm, ultimately adding up to high industry implementation costs.

-Systematically providing executable code virtually eliminates this effort.
+Systematically providing the CDM process model as executable code virtually eliminates this effort.

-What Is Distributed
-"""""""""""""""""""
+How Does It Work
+""""""""""""""""

 The process model is systematically translated into executable code using purpose-built technology as described in the `Code Generation Section`_.
 A number of modern, widely adopted and freely available programming languages are currently supported, and the list will continue to grow with the requirements of the CDM user community: